coverclock/com-diag-diminuto/README.md

 * endpoint - convert an endpoint name into an IP address and port number.
 * frequency - display Diminuto base tick frequency in hertz.
 * hex - display an argument number in hexidecimal.
-* internettool - test internet connectectivity.
+* internettool - verify internet connectectivity.
 * ipcalc - calculate IPv4 addresses and masks.
 * juliet - display the local time in ISO 8601 format.
 * log - log from a script using Diminuto log functions.